lballard625015/FraudDetector/README.md

 4. Use Investigate, Escalate, Resolve, or Dismiss and observe the status and counters update.
 5. Add an analyst note and verify the audit chain.
 6. Ask the **Investigation Copilot** what is happening on the current page or why a case deserves review.
+7. Review the tools it selected and the evidence-based result.
-7. Select a case before requesting a status action.
+8. Select a case before requesting a status action.
 Review the Copilot proposal and explicitly confirm it before the case changes.
-8. Open **Account risk**, search by account name or account number, and select a time range.
+9. Open **Account risk**, search by account name or account number, and select a time range.
-9. Open Grafana to inspect service and detection metrics.
+10. Open Grafana to inspect service and detection metrics.

 The Copilot is read-only until confirmation.
-It can summarize page and case evidence, propose a workflow action, and show the reason for that proposal.
-It cannot change a case state without an analyst confirmation click.
+It plans a bounded set of evidence lookups, executes independent tools concurrently, synthesizes the results, and reports the tools it used.
+It can propose a workflow action and show the reason for that proposal, but it cannot change a case state without an analyst confirmation click.

 ## Service URLs